jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 <a id="Main_Example_5"></a>

 ### Example #5: Response | `XSLT TRANSFORMATION - BEFORE XSD`: changing a Tag name in XML response by using XSLT
-The plugin applies a XSLT Transformation on XML response **before** the XSD Validation.
+The plugin applies an XSLT Transformation on XML response **before** the XSD Validation.
 In this example the XSLT **changes the Tag names**:
 -  from `<AddResult>...</AddResult>` (present in the response) to **`<KongResult>...</KongResult>`**